tomheston/fragility-metrics/README.md

 If you use any of the tools in this repository, please cite:

 > Heston, T. (2025). *Fragility Metrics Toolkit* (Version 1.0) [Computer software].
-GitHub. https://github.com/USERNAME/fragility-metrics
+GitHub. https://github.com/tomheston/fragility-metrics
-> Licensed under CC-BY 4.0.
+> Licensed under CC BY 4.0.

 ---

 ## License

 This repository is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-You are free to share and
+You are free to share and adapt the material, provided appropriate credit is given.
+See the `LICENSE` file for details.